DMoroHub/lending-challenge-fork/README.md

 - Document your decissions using PRs or in this very README adding sections to it, the same way you would be generating documentation for any other deliverable.
 - It is supposed the service will run in-memory.
 In case you need any repository, please justify it.

+# Explanation

+## Efficiency

+All data is stored in memory using Dictionary structures:

+   - Dictionary<int, Offer> for storing offers by ID.

+   - Dictionary<string, Loan> for storing each customer's active loan by phone number.

+Each customer can only have one active loan at a time.
+This constraint limits the memory footprint, even with a high number of users.
+When a loan is fully repaid, instead of deleting it, I simply mark it as inactive, which maintains historical tracking while preserving performance.

+## Use of repository

+I don't include any repository as the service will be running in-memory, but if it were needed to implement persistance, would be easy just adding a repository pattern, wich will lead to a easy replacement of the storage layer and an easier testing